chsasank/chsasank.github.io/_posts/2020-09-13-nvidia-arm-sale.md

 </span>
 <img src="/assets/images/nvidia-arm/ai-history.png">

-Latest deep learning revolution in AI was caused by the availability of
+Latest deep learning revolution of AI was caused by the availability of

 1. Huge amount of data
 2. Huge amount of compute to deal with that data